 If you like to party, you should visit the thermal bath in summer.
-During the summer months, usually on Saturdays, the Szechenyi Thermal Baths regularly hosts huge pool parties.
-Then the nostalgic outdoor area turns into one of the city’s ultimate best party venues.
+During the summer months, frequently on Saturdays, the Szechenyi Thermal Baths regularly host huge pool parties.
+Then the nostalgic outdoor area turns into one of the city’s ultimate, best party venues.

 Tip: Unfortunately, you have no time to swim, but still want to have a look at the picturesque bath and pools?
 Every day at 10:30 am and 4:00 pm there are short 20-minutes guided tours through the Szechenyi Thermal Baths.

 The inside of the spa is huge.
 Somehow it is almost possible to get lost in this labyrinth of about 15 pools with different temperatures, different steam baths and saunas.
 In the past, men and women still bathed separately in their departments.
 Nowadays, there is mixed bathing.
 For the dress code, it’s compulsory to wear swimwear.
 And please keep in mind bringing your flip-flops!
 Wearing a bathing cap is a must only in the cold swimming pools, in all hot tubs of the Szechenyi bath you won’t need them.